Helene Overlach: Reichstag

 In May 1928 Helene Overlach stood successfully for election to the German national parliament ("Reichstag"): she represented Electoral District 22 (Düsseldorf East).
 For Communist members, including Helene Overlach, Reichstag membership came with membership of the Bund der Freunde der Sowjetunion ("Association of Friends of the Soviet Union" / BdFSU)), which had been set up on 4 November 1928 in the context of Party Leader Thälmann's strategy of moving closer to the Soviet Communist Party (in the process further isolating the Communist Party from potential political allies in Germany).

 Overlach remained a member of the Reichstag from May 1928, through three more general elections, until March 1933, despite being out of the country for much of the time.
-The aftermath of the Wall Street crash was a period of high unemployment and intensifying political polarisation in Germany: Overlach was badly injured in a street demonstration in 1930.
+The Great Depression as an aftermath of the Wall Street crash was a period of high unemployment and intensifying political polarisation in Germany: Overlach was badly injured in a street demonstration in 1930.
 After this there are no further references in sources accessed to the RFMB of which she had been deputy chair, and she probably stepped back from her political work while she recovered.
 The birth of her daughter Hanna around this time also provides context for her (temporary) disappearance from the political scene.
 Between Autumn/Fall 1931 and the middle of 1932 she undertook (political) education with the "Comintern" in Moscow.

 During her time in Moscow Overlach was invited, on returning west, to undertake research into the extent and nature of party work undertaken by women in France and England.
 According to one source, while carrying out this instruction she met several western communist leaders including Maurice Thorez and Harry Pollitt.
 Meanwhile, the Reichstag was still more polarised and, after the elections of 1932, deadlocked.
 Between them the National Socialist Party and Communist Party controlled more than 50% of the votes, but the democratic parties were fragmented there was no question, of the anti-democratic parties governing in coalition either with one another or with some broad coalition of democratic parties or with each other.
 During 1932/33 Overlach's political and organisational skill were increasingly diverted to her work with "Internationale Arbeiter-Hilfe" (loosely, "Workers' International Relief" / IAH), a Moscow sponsored welfare organisation.
 She was also actively engaged, as "women's leader" ("...als Frauenleiterin"), with the "Revolutionäre Gewerkschafts Opposition" (literally "Revolutionary Trades Union Opposition" / RGO), another communist backed political movement operating to extend party support and control among German workers.
 In her Rhineland political base she was also involved with the German branch of the "Rote Hilfe" ("Red Aid ") organisation which operated, with party backing across the overlapping frontiers between workers' welfare and politics.